- Certain types of human papillomavirus (HPV) cause genital warts.

 - Condoms used the right way from start to finish every time you have sex may help provide protection – but only for the skin that is covered by the condom.
 Condoms do not cover all genital skin, so they don’t protect 100%.

 - Spermicidal foams, creams, jellies (and condoms coated with spermicide) are not proven to be effective in preventing HPV and may cause microscopic abrasions that make it easier to contract STIs.
 Spermicides are not recommended for routine use.

-- Vaccines that protect against the HPV types found with most cases of genital warts are available and recommended for boys, girls, and young men and women.
+- Vaccines that protect against the HPV types found with most cases of genital warts.

 When someone has HPV, they are not likely to be reinfected if exposed again to the same type.
 This is probably due to the immune system’s response to the virus.
 However, it is possible to be infected with a different type of HPV from a new partner.
 It is important for partners to understand the “entire picture” about HPV so that both people can make informed decisions based on facts, not fear or misconceptions.